YBHwang/clova-developer-guide/en-KR/DevConsole/Guides/CEK/Remove_Extension.md

 ![](/DevConsole/Resources/Images/DevConsole-Cancel_Submission.png)

 If the extension is in service after passing the review, you can delete it after canceling the service.
-If you cancel the service, the status of the extension is changed to a **{{ book.DevConsole.cek_status_dev }}** status.
+If you cancel the service, the status of the extension is changed to the **{{ book.DevConsole.cek_status_dev }}** status.

 <div class="note">
   <p><strong>Note!</strong></p>